 Other Battery Recovery Methods

-We have surfed the Internet and seen many other solutions suggested and followed.
+We have surfed the Internet and seen many other solutions suggested and followed some.
 From the cleaning of battery sulphation through the use of a chemical referred to as EDTA, or Ethylene diamine tetra acetic acid-tetrasodium salt.
 (N,N'-1,2-ethanediylbis [N-(carboxymethyl) glycerine tetrasodium salt to removing sulphation deposits to the use of TSP (after the electrolyte has been drained) to remove the other crud out of batteries.
-We have no experience with the addition or use of chemicals to batteries and the manufacturers we represent do not recommend their use.
+We have no experience with the addition or use of chemicals to batteries and all the manufacturers we represent do not recommend their use.

 Telephone: toll free at 1-888-810-4709